nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

-### Deleting a person

-1. Deleting a person while all persons are being shown
+### Delete persons

+1. Delete one person

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: Must have at least one person in the list

     1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: Delete the first person in the list.

+1. Delete multiple persons

+    1. Prerequisites: Must have at least 3 person in the list

+    1. Test case: `delete 1 2 3`<br>
+       Expected: Persons at index 1, 2 and 3 are deleted.

+1. Delete shown person(s) in the list

+    1. Prerequisites: Must have at least 1 person in the list.

+    1. Test case: `delete shown`<br>
+       Expected: All person(s) in the visible person list are deleted.

+1. Delete selected person(s)

+    1. Prerequisites: Must have at least 1 person selected

+    1. Test case: `delete selected`<br>
+       Expected: All selected person(s) will be deleted.

+1. Invalid test cases

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Selecting persons

+1. Select one person

+    1. Test case: `select 1`<br>
+       Expected: First person is selected in the list.

+1. Selecting persons multiple persons

+    1. Prerequisites: List must contain at least 3 persons.

+    1. Test case: `select 1 2 3`<br>
+       Expected: 1st, 2nd and 3rd person is marked as selected.

+    1. Test case: `select shown`<br>
+       Expected: All person(s) in the current list will be selected

+1. Selecting person(s) after find

+    1. Prerequisites: `find` command executed.

+    1. Test case: `select shown`<br>
+       Expected: All person(s) that satisfies the `find` command will be selected

+1. Clearing selection

+    1. Prerequisites: Must have at least 1 person selected

+    1. Test case: `select clear`<br>
+       Expected: All person(s) that are selected will be un-selected.

+### Email persons

+Prerequisites: Must have an email client installed.

+1. Email one person

+    1. Prerequisites: Must have at least 1 person in the list

+    1. Test case: `email 1`<br>
+       Expected: Email client is opened with the "to" field filled with the email of the person at index 1.

+1. Email multiple persons

+    1. Prerequisites: Must have at least 3 person in the list

+    1. Test case: `email 1 2 3`<br>
+       Expected: Email client is opened with the "to" field filled with the email of the persons at index 1, 2 and 3.

+1. Email shown person(s) in the list

+    1. Prerequisites: Must have at least 1 person in the list.

+    1. Test case: `email shown`<br>
+       Expected: Email client is opened with the "to" field filled with the email(s) of the person(
+       s) in the person list.

+1. Email selected person(s)

+    1. Prerequisites: Must have at least 1 person selected

+    1. Test case: `email selected`<br>
+       Expected: Email client is opened with the "to" field filled with the email(s) of the person( s)

+### Edit persons

+1. Edit one person

+    1. Prerequisites: Must have at least one person in the list

+    1. Test case: `edit 1 -p 99998888`<br>
+       Expected: Phone number of person at index one is updated to "99998888".

+1. Edit multiple persons

+    1. Prerequisites: Must have at least 3 person in the list

+    1. Test case: `edit 1 2 3 -a 21 Lower Kent Ridge Rd`<br>
+       Expected: Address of persons at index 1, 2 and 3 is updated to "21 Lower Kent Ridge Rd".

+1. Edit shown person(s) in the list

+    1. Prerequisites: Must have at least 1 person in the list.

+    1. Test case: `edit shown -a 21 Lower Kent Ridge Rd`<br>
+       Expected: All person(s) address in the visible person list is updated to "21 Lower Kent Ridge Rd".

+1. Edit selected person(s)

+    1. Prerequisites: Must have at least 1 person selected

+    1. Test case: `edit selected -a 21 Lower Kent Ridge Rd`<br>
+       Expected: All selected person(s) address will be updated to "21 Lower Kent Ridge Rd".

+### Filter fields

+Prerequisites: Must have at least one person in the list to view the changes.

+1. Filter to show only names

+    1. Test case: `filter -n`<br>
+       Expected: Only names are shown.

+1. Filter to show only names and addresses

+    1. Test case: `filter -n -a`<br>
+       Expected: Only names and addresses are shown.

+    1. Test case: `filter -a`<br>
+       Expected: Only names and addresses are shown.

+1. Remove filter

+    1. Prerequisites: Must have a filter applied (e.g. `filter -a -p`).

+    1. Test case: `fitler`<br>
+       Expected: All fields are shown.

 ### Saving data

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_